app-rendendo/games/README.txt

-Phantom by HTML5 UP
+TXT by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Phantom, a simple design built around a grid of large, colorful, semi-interactive image tiles (of which you can have as many or as few as you like).
-Makes use of some SVG and animation techniques I've been experimenting with on that other project of mine you may have heard about (https://carrd.co), and includes a handy generic page for whatever.
+A new, fully responsive portfolio/business style website template.
+I've been experimenting with minimalist styles lately and this design is one of many in the works that exemplifies this new direction.
+Hope you enjoy it.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+(* = Not included)

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn